Air Traffic Controller

 what is optimum 'on position' working duration and break time

-Asked by bg about 11 years ago
+Asked by bg over 11 years ago

 That’s a very simple, straightforward question!
 So here I go with another long and convoluted answer.
 I know, I know.
 There’s that old adage that says to never give ‘em more information than they asked for.
 Generally good advice but I don’t think it applies here on Jobstr.
 If people are interested enough to write; they probably want a response that’ll actually help them understand the subject.
 And uhh, one day I hope to produce such a response!
 But for now; just read on and test your attention span.